MP for Wellingborough and Rushden

 Government Whip, Lord Commissioner of HM Treasury

-Gen Kitchen is a Labour Co-op MP for Wellingborough and Rushden, first elected in 2024.
-She has held roles as an Assistant Whip and, since September 2025, serves as a Government Whip (Lord Commissioner of the Treasury) and sits on the Committee of Selection; her parliamentary career has included several committee assignments.
+Gen Kitchen is the Labour (Co-op) MP for Wellingborough and Rushden, elected in 2024.
+She currently serves as Government Whip, Lord Commissioner of HM Treasury, and sits on the Committee of Selection; earlier in her parliamentary career she held roles such as Assistant Whip and served on committees including Education, Renters’ Rights and Planning and Infrastructure.

 Generated 21 February 2026